ExpressLRS/Docs/docs/software/switch-config.md

 When `IsArmed` is enabled, these performance features are activated:

   - Dynamic Power is fully enabled
-  - Race telemetry mode is enabled
+  - Race telemetry mode turns telemetry off
   - Some thermal-based fan controls are enabled

 Arming is an extremely important part of the performance of the control link.
 Please use Aux 1 / Chan 5 as indicated.
 Also keep in mind that for ExpressLRS, ~1000us is the **disarmed** state and ~2000us is the **armed** state.